ashfaaqrifath/YouTube-Downloader/README.md

 # YouTube-Downloader
-A simple python gui program that is able to download YouTube videos or playlists in mp4 or mp3 format in any resolution.
+A python gui application that is able to download YouTube videos or playlists in mp4 or mp3 format in any resolution.

 - WARNING: DOWNLOADING COPYRIGHTED MATERIAL IS ILLEGAL!
 I DO NOT TAKE ANY RESPONSIBILITY FOR YOUR USAGE OF THIS TOOL!
 THIS IS A PERSONAL PROJECT BIULT FOR EDUCATIONAL PURPOSES.